What started with a pick-six in Denver in September all but ended with an interception in the final 20 seconds in late December.

 The loss to Cincinnati was the Steelers' fifth by three points in 2012, and it was their fifth loss in their last six games, with the only win coming in Baltimore against the Ravens on Dec.
 2.

 They also beat the Giants by four, the Chiefs and Ravens by three and the Eagles by two.
 Two of the three-point losses occurred against non-playoff qualifiers Oakland and Tennessee.

 The Steelers also lost to non-qualifiers Cleveland and San Diego, the latter at home.

-“Everybody is going to circle the teams we should have beat from the outside, but we know in this league any given Sunday it doesn’t matter who you're playing," linebacker Larry Foote said.
+"Everybody is going to circle the teams we should have beat from the outside, but we know in this league any given Sunday it doesn't matter who you're playing," linebacker Larry Foote said.
 "Next year we gotta have that approach."

 "I don't think there's one reason you can point to every game," Clark continued.
 "What we did was create new problems every week.
 That starts with the older guys.
 That starts with execution.

 "We have to take this.
 We didn't make the plays we were supposed to."

 And the Steelers never seemingly got their offense, defense and special teams playing at a high level at the same time for an extended period.